authenticvision/ethereum-eips/EIPS/eip_draft_asset_bound_non-fungible_tokens.md

 - `ASSET` refers to the "thing", being it physical or digital, which is represented through NFTs according to the proposed standard.
 Typically, an ASSET does not have signing capabilities.
 - `CONTROLLING THE ASSET` ...
 TODO [_in physical proximity to the physical asset_]
-- An `ANCHOR` uniquely identifies the off-chain ASSET, being it physical (Refer Specification for Phygitals) or digital.
+- An `ANCHOR` uniquely identifies the ASSET, being it physical (Refer [Specification for Physical Assets](#additional-specifications-for-physical-assets)) or digital.
 - An `ORACLE` has signing capabilities and one or more `ORACLES` are trusted by the Smart Contract.

 ### ORACLE